 If we consider a taxicab ellipse with major axis length 2a, minor axis length 2b, and s the sum of the distances from a point on the ellipse to the foci, the function

 describes the upper half of an ellipse centered at the origin.
 This function will generally cover the sphere (s = 2a and a = b), hexagon (s = 2a and a > b), and octagon (s > 2a) cases for a taxicab ellipse.
-The ellipsoid solid of revolution will have volume
+In Euclidean geometry, there is not a closed form for the surface area an ellipsoid.
+Since a taxicab ellipse is composed of straight lines, this problem is avoided in taxicab geometry.
+The surface area of an taxicab ellipsoidal solid of revolution is

 Thompson, Kevin P. The Nature of Length, Area, and Volume in Taxicab Geometry, International Electronic Journal of Geometry, Vol. 4, No. 2 (2011), pp. 193-207.